Privacy

 Public contact submissions are retained for editorial review and routing so the desk can separate reader feedback, correction requests, and business scope instead of collapsing them into one generic inbox.

-Analytics event records are retained as first-party operational measurement data.
+Analytics events are handled through the public measurement stack.
 This page describes the live public implementation as of this pass and should be revised whenever form fields, analytics behavior, advertising systems, or third-party data sharing change.